aaronwoodward1/README.md/README.md

-Hi! 👋 I'm Aaron and welcome to my Github page!
-I'm interested in spatial analysis, machine learning, economics, sports analytics, housing and transportation.
+**Hi! 👋 I'm Aaron and welcome to my Github page! **

+🤓 My interests are data visualization, machine learning, economics, sports analytics, housing, and transportation.

+💼 My professional experience includes nearly 15 years in the private sector (finance, accounting and consulting) and the last 5 years in the Federal Government (your tax 💵 💵 at work 😉)

+My hobbies include coding 💻 (of course...), attending sporting events ⚾ 🏀 🏈 ⚽, travelling ✈️, reading 📖 , going to art museums 🎨, and cycling 🚲.

+Most of my repositories are public where I store code for my individual projects, mostly data visualizations.
+However, I believe its just as important to share some of the data manipulation techniques that I have learned in producing those data visualizations.
+Some of my repositories are devoted to data manipulation techniques, especially when dealing with spatial data (i.e., datasets with longitude and latitude coordinates and shapefiles).